The Daylilie backstory

 Band too tight, cup too big.

 Daylilie was born to reimagine how bras are designed — around silhouette, not size.
-Our goal is to support every proportion, from smaller cups to fuller busts, with designs that move with and flatter the body.
+My goal is to support every proportion, from smaller cups to fuller busts, with designs that move with and flatter the body.